diarmidmackenzie/sdt-condensed/OIT.md

 - It could also be due to a shift in care-giving that begins to focus more on structures and prompts that encourage the internalization of key social values.
 - It may simply be a natural process that occurs as children mature and become more interested in participating competently within the adult social world.

-This next section looks more closely at internalization, and what supports - or inhibits - the internalization of particular ideas, behaviours or practises.
+This next section looks more closely at internalization, and what supports (or inhibits) the internalization of particular ideas, behaviours or practises.

 #### Intrinsic Motivation and Internalized Regulation